Tourvia in 4 clear answers

 1. Native vs external integration

 A native Salesforce app (managed package) runs inside your org.
-Data stays in Salesforce, permissions follow your existing model, and there is no sync layer to maintain.
-External tools require a separate login, data synchronization, and often a dedicated admin to keep the connection working.
-If your team already lives in Salesforce, a native alternative to Salesforce Maps will reduce friction.
+Accounts, events, permissions, and reporting stay tied to the same CRM model.
+External tools usually add a separate login, data synchronization, and more integration overhead.
+If your team already lives in Salesforce, the Salesforce Maps alternatives comparison is the best place to benchmark the trade-offs.

 2. Pricing model and total cost